Best & Worst Mazda CX-5 Years

 The Best Years: 2017, 2020, 2021, 2022, 2023, 2024

-The i-Activsense safety suite was also updated to include advanced features like Smart City Brake Support Reverse and Driver Attention Alert.
+• Updated i-Activsense safety suite with Smart City Brake Support Reverse and Driver Attention Alert

 The Worst Years: 2018, 2019